utbrott/sensoatlas/README.md

-> **Note** This is (soon to be) archival version of SensoAtlas, versioned as
+> **Note** This is archival version of SensoAtlas, versioned as
-> 0.1.1, before a complete rebuild from ground up, using modified tech-stack.
+> 0.1.1, before a complete rebuild from ground up, using modified stack.
-> All the development of the modified version, versioned as 0.2.0 can be found
-> under dedicated branch

 <div align="center">